-And finally, there’s a top-of-the-line £569/$649 model with a beefy 512GB NVMe SSD.
-You also get a premium anti-glare etched glass for the screen too, as well as an exclusive virtual keyboard theme.
+And finally, the last and most expensive configuration sits at £569/$649 with 512GB NVMe SSD, premium anti-glare etched glass for the screen, as well as an exclusive virtual keyboard theme.

 You might like…

 |CPU||AMD Zen 2 (4-core, 8-thread @ 2.4GHZ – 3.5Ghz)|